rlf-chapman/CS510_Sepsis_public/README.md

 2. Login with your passowrd from above
 3. launch jupyterlab by running `jupyter-lab --ip=<IP from above> --port=8888`
 4. From your host machine, open a web browser and navigate to `<IP from above>:8888`
-5. Use the token generated on the CLI to log in
+5. Use the token generated on the CLI to log in through the UI
+6. Happy hacking